dsc-tiu/open-source-ml-ai/Contributing.md

     ```

 - Create a Pull Request
-    On the GitHub webpage of your remote fork, click the “pull request” button.
+    On the GitHub webpage of your remote fork, click the “pull request” button and make a pull request from your repo's branch to this repository's base branch.
 Wait for the owner to merge or comment your changes and be proud when it is merged :)